 - Your age should not be more than 60 years

-- Tax liability calculated on the total taxable income is zero
+- Tax liability calculated on the total taxable income for the FY is zero

 - Your total interest income for the financial year is less than the basic exemption limit.

 Form 15G has two sections.
 First part is for the individual who wants to claim no-deduction of TDS on certain incomes.
-Here is how you need to fill in the first part of Form 15G
+The following are the key details you need to fill out in the first portion of Form 15G:

-- Fill in your name as it is mentioned on your PAN Card.
+- Name as mentioned on your PAN Card.

-- Fill in your Permanent Account Number.
+- Permanent Account Number.
 Valid PAN card is mandatory to file Form 15G.
-If you fail to furnish your PAN details, your declaration will be treated as invalid declaration.
+If you fail to furnish valid PAN details, your declaration will be treated as invalid.

-- Declaration in Form 15G can be furnished by an individual or a person (other than company or a firm).
-Hence, mention the correct status.
+- Declaration in Form 15G can be furnished by an individual but not by a firm or company.

-- Previous year has to be the financial year for which you are claiming non-deduction of TDS
+- Previous year has to be selected as the financial year for which you are claiming non-deduction of TDS.

-- Estimated income for which you are making declaration needs to be clearly mentioned
+- Estimated income for which you are making declaration needs to be mentioned

 - Total estimated income for the financial year (which includes all the income)